xyth0rn/NCTU_DigitalLab_Mario/README.md

   - G5(783Hz):  `63776`
   - A5(880Hz):  `56818`
   - B5(987Hz):  `50658`
-### pitch generator
+### Pitch Generator
-- There're three important inputs
+- There are three important inputs
   - `counter`: Decide which pitch we want to play
   - `rest`: 1 for rest notes, 0 for regular notes
   - `eight`: 1 for eighth notes, 0 for quarter notes